gomesluiz/Coursera_Capstone/README.md

 ### Lost and Found Pets
 The data source contains the information about stray animals received in the last 5 days by The Animal Services of the City of Toronto.

+**1. Data Cleaning**
-**Data Cleaning** The report is available in two HTML tables (cats and dogs).
+The report is available in two HTML tables (cats and dogs).
 These table contains some inconsistent entries and needs some cleanup.

 The following activities were performed: